 Wish is a direct-to-consumer, online retailer based out of San Francisco, California.
 Wish sets itself apart from other shopping sites by offering a wide variety of heavily discounted products.
-It’s not uncommon to see between 60 and 85 percent “reductions” on many items advertised throughout the site.
-These low prices are what allow Wish to compete with online shopping juggernauts like Amazon and Ebay.
+It’s common to see between 60 and 85 percent “reductions” on many items advertised throughout the site.
+These low prices are what allow Wish to compete with online shopping juggernauts like Amazon and eBay.
 Shopping is done primarily through the app.

 What Do They Sell?

-The fact that they do not carry name brand products is part of what makes Wish so cheap.
+The fact they do not carry name-brand products is part of what makes Wish so cheap.
 Wish is also “factory direct.”
 Instead of making your purchase through a retailer, merchants sell items directly from the factory in China.
 This brings prices down by cutting out the middle man, who would otherwise get a significant cut.
 Buying off-brand from overseas will save you money.
-But remember that you’ll also take a hit on the quality of the goods.
+But remember you’ll also take a hit on the quality of the goods.

-Is It Safe To Shop On The App?
+Is It Safe To Shop and Buy From Wish?